 During checkout, scan the barcode label using your barcode scanner and the item will be added automatically to the customer’s cart.
 The item will appear with information from the total price on the barcode label with the item’s price and unit.

 Learn more about creating and managing items online.

-Note: Items will not scan correctly if the item SKU is not 5 digits, or if the item has not been set up to be sold by weight.
+Note: Items will not scan correctly if the item SKU is not five digits or if the item has not been set up to be sold by weight.
 Additionally, the barcode on the label must contain item price information, not item weight information.

-Note: It is recommended that SKUs for UPC items are not matching the number subsets of existing items.
-For example, item A has an SKU of 021234500999 and item B has an SKU of 12345 with a barcode label of 021234500999.
+Note: It is recommended that SKUs for UPC items not match the number subsets of existing items.
+For example, item A has a SKU of 021234500999 and item B has a SKU of 12345 with a barcode label of 021234500999.
 When item B is scanned, the barcode price will be mapped to item A and not item B.